hlship/cli-tools/README.md

 If you want to use multiple namespaces for your commands without using categories, add the `:flat` option to the map passed to `dispatch`.

+The help command itself accept a single search term; it will filter the commands and categories it outputs to only those that contain the search term in either the command name, or command summary.
+This search is caseless.

 ## Command Groups

 A category can also have a `:command-group` metadata value, a short string that acts like a command name.
-All commands in the same namespace/category are accessible via that group command.
+All commands in the same namespace/category are only accessible via that group command.
 The built-in `help` command will identify the command group when listing the commands in the category.

-Command groups are useful when creating the largest tools with the most commands; it allows for shorter command names, as the name only have to be unique within command group, not globally.
+Command groups are useful when creating the largest tools with the most commands; it allows for shorter command names, as each commands' name will only have to be unique within it's command group, not globally.

 ## Testing